danielsundfeld/astar_msa/README.md

 You can also implement any 'best-first search' algorithm using the PriorityList class, by changing the rules on how you insert the nodes in the list.

 ## Cite us
+Daniel Sundfeld, George Teodoro, Alba Cristina Magalhaes Alves de Melo: PA-Star2: Fast Optimal Multiple Sequence Alignment for Asymmetric Multicore Processors.
+In 33rd Euromicro International Conference on Parallel, Distributed and Network-based Processing (PDP 2025), Torino, Italy, 2025, pp. 146-153

+## List of previous papers
 Daniel Sundfeld, Caina Razzolini, George Teodoro, Azzedine Boukerche, Alba Cristina Magalhaes Alves de Melo: PA-Star: A disk-assisted parallel A-Star strategy with locality-sensitive hash for multiple sequence alignment.
-J. Parallel Distrib.
-Comput.
-112: 154-165 (2018)
+Journal of Parallel and Distributed Computing 112: 154-165 (2018)

-Daniel Sundfeld, George Teodoro, Alba Cristina Magalhaes Alves de Melo: PA-Star2: Fast Optimal Multiple Sequence Alignment for Asymmetric Multicore Processors.
-In 33rd Euromicro International Conference on Parallel, Distributed and Network-based Processing, PDP 2025, (in press)
+Daniel Sundfeld, George Teodoro, Alba Cristina Magalhaes Alves de Melo: Parallel A-Star Multiple Sequence Alignment with Locality-Sensitive Hash Functions, 2015 Ninth International Conference on Complex, Intelligent, and Software Intensive Systems (CISIS 2015), Santa Catarina, Brazil, 2015, pp. 342-347

 ## Documentation
 This is a small scientific project, but we have professional standards on our code and documentation.
-You can generate the Doxygen documentation by running 'make' command in the 'astar\_msa/doc' folder.
+You can generate the Doxygen documentation by running 'make' command in the 'doc/' folder.

 ## License